Do Platform Migrations Compromise Content Moderation? Evidence from r/The_Donald and r/Incels: Background and related work

-In this direction, the work of Grover and Mark~\cite{grover_detecting_2019}, also on Reddit, is particularly relevant.
-They derive text-based signals to identify ideological radicalization in Reddit.
-Their work suggests that behaviors indicative of radicalization such as fixation and group identification may be captured through automated text analysis.
+Intertwined with online toxicity are movements and ideologies that engage in harassment campaigns and real-world violence, as well as espouse hateful views towards minorities~\cite{lewis2018alternative,massanari2017gamergate}.
+Social networks have been identified as places where individuals are exposed and eventually adhere to such fringe movements~\cite{ribeiro2020auditing}.
+In this direction, the work of Grover and Mark~\cite{grover_detecting_2019}, also on Reddit, is particularly relevant, as their work suggests that behaviors indicative of radicalization such as fixation and group identification may be captured through automated text analysis.
 We extend their methodology to assess the changes in user-generated \textit{content} following the migrations, using the same word categories (derived from Linguistic Inquiry and Word Count, or LIWC~\cite{pennebaker2007computerized}) and developing, for the Incel and TD communities, custom-built ``fixation dictionaries'' that contain terms serving as objects of fixation in the communities (\eg \emph{leftist} for TD, \emph{feminism} for Incels).
-Additionally, we use Perspective API to measure how toxicity in these communities changed post-migration.
+Additionally, we use the Perspective API to measure how toxicity in these communities changed post-migration.

 The suitability of using models from the Perspective API as toxicity sensors has been explored in previous work.
-Rajadesingan et al.~\cite{rajadesingan_quick_2020} found that, for Reddit political communities, the performance of the classifier is similar to that of a human annotator, while Zannettou et al.~\cite{zannettou2020measuring} found that Perspective's ``Severe Toxicity'' model outperforms other alternatives like HateSonar~\cite{davidson2017automated}.
+Rajadesingan et al.~\cite{rajadesingan_quick_2020} found that, for Reddit political communities, the performance of the classifier is similar to that of a human annotator, while Zannettou et al.~\cite{zannettou2020measuring} found that Perspective's ``Severe Toxicity'' model outperforms alternatives like HateSonar~\cite{davidson2017automated}.
 Perspective has been shown to be biased against comments mentioning marginalized subgroups and for comments posted in African\- American English~\cite{sap2019risk}.
-Here, we find no compelling reason to believe that these biases may impact comparisons in the toxicity of the communities studied before and after the migrations.
+We find no compelling reason to believe that these biases may impact the post-migration changes in the toxicity of the communities studied.

+Lastly, it is worth stressing that the utility of understanding toxicity in online communities goes beyond the study of fringe or troublesome communities.
+In the context of peer production communities, Carillo and Marsany~\cite{carillo2016dose} have discussed toxicity drawing notions from ecology and toxicology: exposure to ``toxic'' content without the appropriate ``defense mechanisms'' would harm the productivity of online communities.
+In this paradigm, efforts to understand, pro-actively detect, and quickly act against antisocial or toxic behavior would be key in maintaining healthy online communities, directions that have been empirically explored by previous work~\cite{cheng2017anyone,raman2020stress,zhang2018conversations}.

-\subsection{Relation with Prior Work}
+\subsection{Relation with prior work}